-7.5.3.
+6.8.3.
 Statistics

-The button on the main menu (Fig 38) makes it possible to access the system's statistical calculation tools.
+The Statistics button on the main menu (Fig 36) makes it possible to access the system's statistical calculation tools.

-The button opens another menu (Fig 39) that enables to access various distinct tools.

-The type and number of accessible tools depend on the configuration in use and the specific modules installed.

-These tools are mainly reserved to the system administrators.
-Please see the specific technical documentation for a description.
+The button opens another menu (Fig 37) listing various tools.
+The type and number of selectable tools depend on the configuration in use and the specific modules installed.
+These tools are reserved to the system administrators.

-The "Query assistant" tool, which is accessible for users having specific permissions, is described in paragraph 7.5.3.1.
+The "Query assistant" tool, which is accessible for users having specific permissions, is described in paragraph 6.8.3.1.

-7.5.3.1.
+6.8.3.1.
 Query Assistant

-The button (Fig 39) accesses a tool making it possible to create, save and execute queries on the DIGISTAT® database (Fig 40).
+The Query Assistant button (Fig 37) opens a tool making it possible to create, save and execute queries on the DIGISTAT® database (Fig 38).